zeekdocode/html-css/README.md

-This is a combination of html and css
+This is a combination of html and css with  internal css for better readability for each code